libgdx/gdx-liftoff/Troubleshooting.md

 Once every dependency on older GWT has been excluded, you should be able to run `html:superDev` or `html:dist` without any issues.
 From this, anyway.

+### Selecting MOE causes the project to not generate correctly, and errors are logged.

+The iOS backend using Multi-OS Engine (MOE) seems to have some incompatibility with the current Gradle, 8.7, that also goes back almost to 8.3.
+I'm not exactly clear on the nature of the incompatibility, other than it's supposed to be fixed in the next major Gradle release (8.8 or 9.0).
+Because that won't release for some time, MOE has been temporarily removed from Liftoff 1.12.1.7; it won't work in earlier versions unless you go back to 1.12.0.4 or downgrade Gradle yourself to 8.3.
+This isn't an outcome I'm happy with, but it should get resolved eventually.